briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 See the [code for this in ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/blob/v0.7.49/src/rulesets/LinearAlgebra/matfun.jl)

-An interesting scenario here that may be of concern to some: if Julia changes the algorithm it uses to compute `exp(::Matrix)`, then during an AD primal pass, it will continue to use the old Padé approximation based algorithm.
+An interesting scenario here that may be of concern to some: if Julia changes the algorithm it uses to compute `exp(::Matrix)`, then during an AD primal pass, it will continue to use the old Padé approximation-based algorithm.
 This may actually happen, as there are many other algorithms that can compute the matrix exponential.
 Further, perhaps there might be an improvement to the exact coefficient or cut-offs used by Julia's current Padé approximation.
 If Julia made this change it would not be considered breaking.